nautobot/nautobot/docs/rest-api/overview.md

 Related objects (e.g. `ForeignKey` fields) are represented using nested serializers.
 A nested serializer provides a minimal representation of an object, including only its direct URL and enough information to display the object to a user.
 When performing write API actions (`POST`, `PUT`, and `PATCH`), related objects may be specified by either numeric ID (primary key), or by a set of attributes sufficiently unique to return the desired object.

-For example, when creating a new device, its rack can be specified by NetBox ID (PK):
+For example, when creating a new device, its rack can be specified by Nautobot ID (PK):

 ```json
 {